lakal3/VGE/docs/build_vgelib.md

-# Build VGELib.dll (libVGELib.so)
+# Build vgelib.dll (libvgelib.so)

 ## Depencendicies

-VGELib uses [GLFW](https://www.glfw.org/) library to handle native UI / event handling in a platform independent manner.
+vgelib uses [GLFW](https://www.glfw.org/) library to handle native UI / event handling in a platform independent manner.
 GLFW is included in the VGE project as a git submodule.

 You must update submodules to download the actual GLTW code using the git submodule command.